HatemAbushaala/survey-app-frontend/README.md

 - Install and run backend server [https://github.com/HatemAbushaala/survey-app-backend]
 - Add some questions from admin panel before using this app
+- install dependencies using $npm install or $yarn

 ## Important Scripts